 Pucevich can’t pinpoint her favorite part of this garden saying, “I liked all of it.”
 But when hiking out with the group to the apiary display on the edge of the Margaret Lawrence Simon Dogwood Meadow, she found it to be fascinating.
 “Went to the bee part.
 It was cool,” she said with a smile.
 “You could open these drawers and you could see what equipment they wore.”

-Pittsburgh Botanic Garden Expands
+Phipps Botanic Garden Expands

 It’s been quite a long journey for the Pittsburgh Botanic Garden, which began with a meeting of the horticultural movers and shakers of Pittsburgh in the 1980’s at Max’s Allegheny Tavern.